Join for FREE

 It only takes a minute!

 These are generally shallow and rather small lagoons with inflowing streams and variable amounts of vegetation.
 The extent of the emergent and marginal vegetation is dependent on season and rainfall and often in summer some of the lagoons dry out completely.
-Reeds, rushes and reedmace fringe most of the lagoons and they are set in scrubland with Tamarisk, Fan-Palms, Wild Olives and Kermes Oak, or in some cases the pools are surrounded by crops.
+Reeds Phragmites, rushes and bulrush Typha fringe most of the lagoons and they are set in scrubland with Tamarisk Tamarix sp., Mediterranean Fan Palm Chamaerops humilis, Wild Olives Olea europaea and Kermes Oak Quercus coccifera, or in some cases the pools are surrounded by crops.

 Notable Species